doc4d/docs/docs/Concepts/methods.md

 ##### Execute on Server

-This attribute is only taken into account for a 4D application in client/server mode.
+This attribute is only taken into account for a 4D application in client-server mode.
 When this option is checked, the project method is always executed on the server, regardless of how it is called.

-For more information about this option, refer to [Execute on Server attribute](#execute-on-server).
+For more information on this option, refer to [Execute on Server attribute](#execute-on-server).

 #### Execution mode

 This option allows you to declare the method eligible for execution in preemptive mode.
 By default, 4D executes all the project methods of your applications in cooperative mode.

 If you want to benefit from the preemptive mode feature, you must explicitly declare all the methods that you want to be started in preemptive mode.
 The compiler will then check that these methods are actually thread-safe.

 **Note:** Execution in preemptive mode is only available in compiled mode.
 For more information, refer to the [Preemptive 4D processes](https://doc.4d.com/4Dv19R5/4D/19-R5/Preemptive-4D-processes.300-5830919.en.html) section.